 Why Is My Pet So Itchy?

-I’ve had a rash of clients (pun intended!) over the last year who have called me for help with their itchy, unhappy pets.
+I’ve had a rash of clients (pun intended!) over the years who have called me for help with their itchy, unhappy pets.
 In every case, they’ve already been to their vet and have had tests run to look for the cause of their pet’s unexplained, persistent itching, but they’ve ended up with no clear-cut answers, and they felt stuck.

 In some instances, an allergy is already suspected; in others (particularly cats), one might wonder if it’s merely a behavioral issue that has become repetitive.
 In some of the worst cases I’ve seen, the poor dog or cat has scratched so much that they have drawn blood!
 Then comes a cycle of healing over before re-scratching and starting the process again.
 This understandably creates a lot of stress and worry for pet owners.
 Creams and prescription allergy medications may be of some help, or sometimes not at all.
 At any rate, medicated creams, allergy meds and steroids are only treating symptoms, not the root of the problem.
 My clients feel this just isn’t a desirable way to treat a pet for the rest of their life.